lacic/session-knn-ae/README.md

 ```
 Again, depending on the dataset, it is possible that the **-Xms** and **-Xmx** flags need to be set.
 The properties file may also be need to be adjusted depending on the used data structure.

- ### Naive Bayes baseline
+ ### Bayes baseline
-Use the Java code with the **predict-bayes** flag to generate the predictions for the Naive Bayes baseline
+Use the Java code with the **predict-bayes** flag to generate the predictions for the Bayes baseline
 ```
 java -jar target/test-predictor-1.0-SNAPSHOT-bin.jar conf/cb12/eval_base_cb12.properties predict-bayes
 ```